Riphean age

 During the Riphean, there was a great increase in stromatolite diversity, possibly related to the appearance of eukaryotes.

-The word 'Riphean' comes from the ancient Riphean Mountains, sometimes identified with the Ural Mountains.
+The word 'Riphean' comes from the ancient name "Riphean Mountains", sometimes identified with the Ural Mountains.

 The Riphean has been divided by geologists into the Early Riphean (1600–1400 Ma), Middle Riphean (1400–1000 Ma) and Late Riphean (1000–600 Ma) subdivisions.